jssimporter/python-jss/README.txt

 JSSObjectTemplate for those objects, and I would be happy to include them.
 Send me your pull requests!

+Installing:
+The python-jss module can be put wherever you normally install your modules.
+At some point I may get around to making a pip install.

+It has one non-included dependency, the requests HTTP module, which you can usually obtain by:
+$ pip install requests

+(It also uses Greg Neagle's FoundationPlist module to eliminate binary plist issues.)

 SSL Errors:
 Warning: Due to SSL bugs, requests can fail with an SSL exception: requests.exceptions.SSLError "error:14094410:SSL routines:SSL3_READ_BYTES:sslv3